-What makes them a slow brand: Each piece is designed and created in NYC using reclaimed materials like fur and leather and almost everything is made to order from the designer's atelier.
+What makes it a slow brand: Each piece is designed and created in NYC using reclaimed materials like fur and leather, and almost everything is made to order from the designer's atelier.

 Shop here for: Dreamy satin evening bags and pretty baroque pearl jewelry.

-What makes them a slow brand: The Miami-based designer behind NST handmakes each piece to order using original materials, "resulting in a one-of-a-kind product that is as unique as its wearer," according to the brand's site.
+What makes it a slow brand: The Miami-based designer behind NST hand-makes each piece to order using original materials and "resulting in a one-of-a-kind product that is as unique as its wearer," according to the brand's site.